 Pick up a Bunch of RV Antifreeze and Fill

-I visited a local RV part store and as luck would have it they had the pink RV antifreeze on sale for $3 bucks a gallon.
+I visited a local RV part store, and as luck would have it, they had the pink RV antifreeze on sale for $3 bucks a gallon.
 Sweet!
 I picked up 8 gallons just to be sure and with a funnel fed it into the fresh water tank fill hole.
-Oh and a little tip for you, when you hear the antifreeze hitting the ground that would be a good time to remember to put the drain plug back on the fresh water low point drain.
+Oh and a little tip for you, when you hear the antifreeze hitting the ground that would be a good time to remember to put the drain plug back onto the fresh water low point drain.
 Doh!

 Use the Fresh Water Pump